Nolan D. Archibald: Career

 Archibald held various management positions before leading the consumer durables division of the Beatrice Company, whose brands included Stiffel lamps, Samsonite luggage and Aristokraft kitchen cabinets.
 He joined Black & Decker as president and chief operating officer in September 1985.
 When appointed president and chief executive officer in March 1986 at the age of 42, Archibald was the youngest CEO of a Fortune 500 Company.

 In 1989 Archibald made the near disastrous mis-step of out-bidding other companies to purchase Emhart Corporation for $2.8B financed by debt.
 Black & Decker was only able to service the debt because of profit from the launch of DeWalt in 1992 and subsequent success in becoming the world's largest professional and industrial power tools brand.

-Archibald served as chief executive officer for 24 years and was the last CEO of Black & Decker.
+Archibald w as chief executive officer for 24 years and was the last CEO of Black & Decker.
 At the time of the merger with Stanley in March 2010, Archibald was the second longest-serving CEO of the largest 1000 companies in the United States that were not family controlled.

 He is a recipient of the American Marketing Association’s Edison Achievement Award for significant and lasting contributions to marketing excellence and product innovation.
 He has been cited by Business Week as one of the top six managers in the United States and by Fortune Magazine as one of the country’s “ten most wanted” executives.

-He serves on the BYU Presidents Leadership Council and the Marriott National Advisory Council.
-He served as Lead Director on the Huntsman Corporation's Board of Directors for many years.
-He was a member of the Board of Brunswick Corporation for 24 years, and served as a member of the Lockheed Martin Corporation’s Board of Directors for 17 years.
-He recently served as Lead Director on the Lockheed Martin Corporation’s Board of Directors.
+He is on the BYU Presidents Leadership Council and the Marriott National Advisory Council.
+He was Lead Director on the Huntsman Corporation's Board of Directors for many years.
+He was a member of the Board of Brunswick Corporation for 24 years, and was a member of the Lockheed Martin Corporation’s Board of Directors for 17 years.
+He was Lead Director on the Lockheed Martin Corporation’s Board of Directors.
 Other past board memberships include: ITT Corporation, the Johns Hopkins University Board of Trustees, the Board of Directors of the Associates of the Harvard Business School, and the Board of the NCAA National Association of Basketball Coaches.